CiscoSE/voting-bot/README.md

 a bit how to use NoSQL.
 ### HTTP GET / POST to the same URL
 [Webhooks](https://developer.webex.com/docs/api/guides/webhooks) need to be registered to the Webex platform.
 When your application is hosted in a public cloud like AWS, you can't easily chose the public hostname at which your webhook is listening.
-You can't set it upfront in the application configuration.
+And you can't set it upfront in the application configuration.
 Typically you learn the hostname (and URL) after the application is installed.
 Webhook is using HTTP POST method, so GET is available for something different.
 For example to receive a manual request from your web browser.